Online threat to spread Covid-19 at University of Auckland exams being investigated by police

-Police are investigating a threat made online of spreading Covid-19 at the Univesity of Auckland.
+Police are investigating a threat made online of spreading Covid-19 at the University of Auckland.

 A screenshot is circulating on social media of an 8Chan user who says they were in the same restaurant as a confirmed case of Covid-19, are now symptomatic, and are now intending to deliberately spread the virus at exams, being held today and Friday.